 Good news, QSEHRA fans!
 Beginning January 1, 2020, offering a QSEHRA will trigger a special enrollment period, overcoming one of the biggest challenges for the tax-advantaged solution.
 Instead of waiting until open enrollment, employees (and their dependents) who are offered QSEHRAs will have 60 days to sign up for a plan of their choice.

 Thanks to recent regulatory updates, QSEHRAs and another new type of HRA called an ICHRA, will trigger special enrollment periods.
-This delivers on the demands of an Executive Order from President Trump aimed at bringing more flexibility and accessibility into the world of HRAs.
-We're glad to see the bipartisan support behind HRAs and we saw it firsthand when we were invited to the White House to celebrate.
+This delivers more flexibility and accessibility into the world of HRAs for employers looking to adopt a plan mid year.

 What is a SEP anyway?